Dr Lesley Welch

 I work in an integrative and collaborative way drawing on theoretical knowledge, models and skills which are suited to an individual client's needs and preferences.
 I initially trained in Person Centred, Cognitive Behavioural and Psychodynamic therapy models with aspects of Transactional Analysis.
 I have engaged in further training in Dialectical Behaviour Therapy, Mindfulness and trauma and abuse, and also offer Parks Inner Child Therapy.
 I am currently the only PICT therapist in the North East of England.
-I also draw on aspects of Cognitive Analytic Therapy, and I have recently engaged in specialist diploma training in trauma and abuse, and I am now offering Parks Inner Child Therapy.
+I also draw on aspects of Cognitive Analytic Therapy.

 Although I work with a variety of areas/issues, I have a particular interest in working with issues which stem from early childhood difficulties such as trauma, abuse and less resourceful parenting.
 I believe that by working in a supportive and collaborative way, we can develop understanding and awareness of the impact of our early life experiences on the ways in which we might relate to ourselves, others and the world around us.
 We can then work towards making positive and helpful changes leading to us thriving instead of just surviving, being our true self and the person we were always meant to be had we not experienced those issues.

 Throughout my career I have worked within a variety of settings including: the National Health Service, Primary Care Psychology, Learning Disability, Pain Management, MIND, women's only organisations and within various Secondary School Education establishments.
 I have worked within community settings including GP practices, outpatient services, and completed home visits.
 I have experience of working with children and adults, with a range of difficulties including complex, co morbid, and longstanding difficulties.